zacharski/cpsc405/lectures/w01d1-intro.md

 # 2. 3 functions of an OS:
-1. **referee**: manage resources among applications
+1. **referee**: manage resources among applications - is this the abstract or arbitrate role?
-2. **illusionist** - abstraction of hardware (don’t need details of graphics card to write hello world
+2. **illusionist** - abstraction of hardware (don’t need details of graphics card to write hello world, is the arbitrate or abstract role
 3. **glue** - share among applications -> file system. cut and paste

 # MORE DETAIL
 ## referee

+### Phone

+* map
+* music
+* phone call

+in relation to speaker

+### laptop in relation to display

+* browser
+* browser playing Netflix
+* terminal window
+* editor
+*

-running on my laptop - browser, terminal window. etc. all those are running - and keep all of them separate. efficiently . etc.  this referee role has some sub components.
+running on my laptop - browser, terminal window. etc. all those are running - and keep all of them separate. efficiently . etc.  **this referee role has some sub components.**

 ### resource allocation.
 allocate memory, network, processors, to the running applications. we don’t want compiling a long program to interfere with us watching a video on VLC. or streaming netflix.